area9innovation/fast/mini/readme.md

 TODO:
 - Set up file dependency tracking, so we do not have to re-evaluate files that are not changed
+- Consider a forward-type declaration command to allow "stitching" types declarations and definitions together without propagation too much
+- Command to define what files to compile to what, with what options
+- Command to run executables we have constructed

 ## Mini Forth

 The interface to the compiler is exposed as a Forth interpreter.
-The Forth interpreter has a stack at runtime, which is used to construct AST and other manipulations.
+The Forth interpreter has a stack at runtime, which is used to construct the desugared AST.

 The values in this Forth correspond to the values in the expression language.
 Besides providing the stack, macros and Forth definitions, this Forth also serves